-US home sales rise in February by most in a year
+US Home Sales Rise In February By Most In A Year

-Sales of existing homes made the biggest jump in a year last month on improved housing supply, according to industry data released Thursday, as mortgage rates held at slightly lower levels.
+(MENAFN- Jordan Times) WASHINGTON - Sales of existing homes made the biggest jump in a year last month on improved housing supply, according to industry data released recenetly, as mortgage rates held at slightly lower levels.

 "Additional housing supply is helping to satisfy market demand," said NAR chief economist Lawrence Yun.